fbpx

 Vince Gironda was a renowned bodybuilder, coach, and author.
 He was a co-founder of a supplement company NSP Nutrition and is the person who developed Gironda’s 8×8 training.
 His nickname back in the day was the Iron Guru.

 The 8×8 program is similar to German volume training, which was created in the 1970s and made popular by Rolf Feser, the national weightlifting coach.
-The training consists of 10 sets and 10 reps which you would perform 3 times per week.
+The training consists of 10 sets and 10 reps which you would do three times every five days.

 The 8×8 program was designed strictly for aesthetic improvements and is therefore not suited for people interested in maximizing physical abilities: strength, power, and explosiveness.
 Vince used to prescribe his method primarily to people during contest preparation, and many found great success with it, considering how simple it is.

-You can create and log your Gironda-style workout with Hevy and monitor how you are progressing.
+You can create and log your Gironda-style workout with Hevy and monitor your progress.

 Hevy – Workout Tracker